akanter/blog/content/blog/hugo.md

 Each post is generally written in Markdown, rendered by the [Blackfriday](https://github.com/russross/blackfriday) engine.
 You _can_ use html, rst, mmark, or asciidoc but I see no reason to use those for the average post.
 While this isn't particularly novel among the younger similar products, it was important enough of a feature for me to point out here.

 ### Themes
-Hugo has a fairly clever theme system which allows you to switch between themes of your website pretty easily.
+Hugo has a clever theme system which allows you to switch between themes of your website pretty easily.
 Each theme may include its own configuration, layouts, and datatypes.
 Generally you `git clone` the theme into the `themes` directory and specify it by name either at build time or in the configuration.

 While theme aspects aren't likely to change very frequently for a blog such as this, this system makes it very easy to both share and overhaul presentation aspects without needing to change the underlying data (hopefully).